mtumilowicz/envers-revision-entity/README.md

 * `long`/`j.u.Date`- valued property, annotated with `@RevisionTimestamp`.
 Value of this property will be automatically set by Envers.

-_Remark_: You can either add these properties to your entity, or extend `org.hibernate.envers.DefaultRevisionEntity`, which already has those two properties.
+_Remark_: You can either add these properties to your revision entity, or extend `org.hibernate.envers.DefaultRevisionEntity`, which already has those two properties.

 To fill the revision entity with additional data, you'll need to implement the `org.jboss.envers.RevisionListener` interface.
 Its `newRevision` method will be called when a new revision is created, before persisting the revision entity.
 The implementation should be stateless and thread-safe.
-The listener then has to be attached to the revisions entity by specifying it as a parameter to the `@RevisionEntity` annotation.
+The listener then has to be attached to the revision entity by specifying it as a parameter to the `@RevisionEntity` annotation.

 * RevisionEntity (`REVINFO`)